 Become Christ to your wives in all His humility, and service, and self-sacrifice, and love.

 Click here for the Russian version of this article.

-Giacomo Sanfilippo is a PhD student in Theological Studies at Trinity College in the University of Toronto, a failed husband and priest, the father of five and grandfather of two, and an editor at Orthodoxy in Dialogue.
+Giacomo Sanfilippo is a PhD student in Theological Studies at Trinity College in the University of Toronto, the father of five and grandfather of two, and an editor at Orthodoxy in Dialogue.